xiaotong-suo/CME195IntroductiontoR/Lectures/lecture2.md

 A*B
 log(exp(A))
 ```
--􏰁 No
-te that `A% ∗ %B` is the usual matrix multiplication.
+- Note that `A% ∗ %B` is the usual matrix multiplication.
 The inverse is obtained with the function ’solve’.
 􏰁Other useful function: ’eigen’, ’det’.
 The transpose is ’t’.